blueherb/Do-Something/README.md

 It doesn't matter what language you use.
 Write whatever snippets, code blocks, or examples you think are good.

 ## ChangeLog
+- Publish an example of a code block on how to use the 'event' keyword
+- Publish an example of a code block on how to use the 'lock' keyword
 - I made a README.md
-- Publish an example of a code block on how to use the 'lock' keyword